ssotops/k1space/README.md

 This directory contains:

-- `index.hcl`: Stores information about available configurations
+- `config.hcl`: Stores information about available configurations
 - `clouds.hcl`: Contains data about cloud providers, regions, and node types
 - Cloud-specific subdirectories with generated scripts and environment files